Skip to main content

 The built-in print() statement is convenient for adding debugging information, but you should include logging in your scripts and applications.
 Use the logging module in the standard library, or a third-party logging module.

 Use TOML for data files that must be written or edited by human beings.
 Use the JSON format for data that is transferred between computer programs.
-Avoid using the INI or YAML formats.
+If neither of these are suitable, consider using KDL, which is an emerging standard.

 PEP 680 - tomllib: Support for Parsing TOML in the Standard Library explains why TOML is now included with Python.